 May half term for families at Bodnant Garden

-All this can be enjoyed with extended opening hours in May and June when Bodnant Garden opens from 9am – 5pm.
-The garden is also open late on Wednesday evenings, to 8pm, from May to the end of August, when you can bring your dogs for summer evening walkies.
+You can enjoy all this with extended opening hours in May and June, from 9am – 5pm.
+The garden is also open late on Wednesday evenings, to 8pm, from April to the end of September, when you can bring your dogs for summer evening walkies.